Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 .
 Cauliflower provides 17 grams of protein per large head and is rich in choline, which aids memory and muscle movement
 Seeds: Chia seeds offer 4.4 grams of protein per ounce plus omega-3s .
-Pumpkin seeds provide 12 grams per cup and contain zinc, which may improve prostate health and insulin regulation
+Pumpkin seeds provide 12 grams per cup and contain zinc, which may improve prostate health and insulin regulation Chicken Breast: A cost-effective muscle-building staple that provides 32 grams of protein per 100 grams and is rich in selenium